solidi/hl-mods/workspace/redist/readme.txt

     - Improved background and loading menu with new snowflake menu
 - Server
     - Added "mp_icesprites 1" to switch between select ice and real environment sprites
+    - Added announcement those that join the server
+    - Added "mp_randomweapon 0" to give a random weapon at spawn
 - Fixes
     - Skinned the hev to blue
     - "mp_grapplinghook" default value now set to 1